-Are you having trouble getting them down for an afternoon nap on time?
+Are you having trouble getting your little one down for an afternoon nap on time?
 Maybe bedtime is becoming a bit of a nightmare?

 Then it could be time to consider transitioning from two day naps to one.